maurosampietro/UltraMapper.Json/README.md

 UltraMapper and UltraMapper.Parsing allows you to completely separate the two steps leading to clear and straightforward code.
 You are only in charge of implementing the text-analysis part

-Even though much more than just basic funcionality has already been implemented; this repository is still considered a beta.
+**Even though much more than just basic funcionality has already been implemented; this repository is still considered a beta.**
+**While in beta, Nuget packages and builds won't be available.**